autobahn/RaspiLapseCam/LEDBorg-Express/README.md

 6. Unzip this folder.
 If you don't have zip installed try using - sudo apt-get install zip
 > unzip ledborg-express.zip

 7. Once extracted you'll have anew folder called ledborg-express.
-Type:
+To move into this folder type:
-> cd ledborg-express to move into this folder.
+> cd ledborg-express

 8. Start the application by typing:
 > sudo python ledborg.py